LaunchCodeEducation/deployment/dns/README.md

 - `launchcode.`: domain name
 - `.org`: TLD (Top Level Domain) - other examples include .com, .net, .gov, .edu, and .io
 - `/intro-to-web-dev-curriculum`: - resource path for application

+## Records

+When resolving an ip-address to a domain name you need to specify what type of record will be used.
+For example an ipv4-address will require an `A` record and an ipv6-address will require an `AAAA` record.

+There are many different types of records:
+- Mail Exchanges (MX)
+- Certificate Authorities (CAA)
+- Alias or canonical name (CNAME)

+Plus many more.
+Anytime you are adding a new record to an existing DNS the type of record will always be required.